 4. Small deep Koi pond with water feature

 Looking for ways to upgrade the look of your humble garden pond?
-Enhance your small pond by adding a water feature to create a calming atmosphere.
+Enhance your small pond by adding a water feature or plants to create a calming atmosphere.

 5. Mixed metal water fountain